Easy-Systems/documentations/docusaurus/blog/community/09-05-2025-blog-rework.md

 ---
 slug: 09-05-2025-blog-rework
-title: We Reworked the Docs & Blog
+title: We’ve Supercharged Our Docs & Blog 🚀
-description: Fresh look, faster performance, and easier contributions.
+description: A faster, cleaner, and more contributor-friendly experience is here.
 authors: [team]
 tags: [community, updates, docs]
 date: 2025-09-05